sourcegraph/about/blogposts/going-beyond-regular-expressions-with-structural-code-search.md

 - See our [usage
   documentation](https://docs.sourcegraph.com/user/search/structural) for more
-  help and the [Comby FAQ](https://comby.dev/#faq) for more details and known limitations of the matching engine.
+  help and the [comby FAQ](https://comby.dev/#faq) for more details and known limitations of the matching engine.

-**A note on regular expressions: How is structural search different?*
+**A quick note on regular expressions: How is structural search different?*

 Structural search is not a replacement for regexp search.
 It's another tool in your toolkit that works well for matching blocks of code or expressions, and